joetustin/jt-cap-1/README.md

 4. Players have to be really careful about getting broken in the first game and they have a really good chance to getting the break for themselves in game six.
 Again, this advantage assumes the player is the first server, otherwise, it would most likely be game seven.

-5. In looking at top players versus lower ranked players,  it is estimated that there exists a 10% difference is serve success and a 4% difference in return success.
+5. In looking at top players versus lower ranked players,  it is estimated that there exists a 10% difference in serve success and a 4% difference in return success.
 To validate these observed effects more accurately, more cases would have to be compared.

 ## Future Work:
 Since I have such a nice dataset, I would like to use it to do bootstrap sampling and take a look at the distribution of sample means and set up an appropriate hypothesis test.
 Also, I would like to do a logistic regression to see which points have the most effect on match outcome by examining the fitted weights.